openstack-archive/sahara/doc/source/user/building-guest-images/sahara-image-pack.rst

 Installation and developer notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The script is part of of the Sahara repository, but it does not depend
+The script is part of the Sahara repository, but it does not depend
 on the Sahara services.
 In order to use its development version,
 clone the `Sahara repository <https://opendev.org/openstack/sahara>`_,
 check out the branch which matches the Sahara version used, and